 Do whatever you have to do to clean up this SES program and this deep state.

-But if you put a timeline on it, you're you're not gonna have a full investigation.
+But if you put a timeline on it, you're not going to have a full investigation.

 Comey proved that in the way that he handled the Hillary Clinton investigation, which wasn't botched.